Overview

 Research Resources

-All of these efforts have tangible benefits for our MD-PhD students, who can choose a mentor from over 110 participating faculty representing 17 Ph.D. granting programs.
-Collectively, these faculty have over 66 million dollars in external funding, or over $3.3M per student requiring support.
+All of these efforts have tangible benefits for our MSTP students, who can choose a mentor from more than 110 participating faculty representing 17 Ph.D.-granting programs.
 Links to faculty who serve as current mentors for our students in the graduate phase, or recent mentors for our students in the last two years, can be found by visiting the student profiles.

 While our participating faculty include well-funded and highly accomplished investigators in all of the programs available, it is worth noting some of our particular strengths.

-- The Massey Cancer Center, with its National Cancer Center designation, is home to outstanding, cutting-edge treatments and also the full range of cancer-related research, from molecular to population-based research.
+The Massey Comprehensive Cancer Center, with its National Cancer Center designation, is home to outstanding, cutting-edge treatments and also the full range of cancer-related research, from molecular to population-based research.

-MD-PhD students have many options for their dissertation work, including traditional department-based basic science disciplines in the School of Medicine, basic research in other Colleges and Schools within VCU, cross-departmental translational and clinical research, healthcare policy research, and applied research in Biomedical Engineering and Nanoscience and Nanotechnology.
+MSTP students have many options for their dissertation work, including traditional department-based basic science disciplines in the School of Medicine, basic research in other colleges and schools within VCU, cross-departmental translational and clinical research, health care policy research and applied research in biomedical engineering and nanoscience and nanotechnology.

 Department |